 Aitchison College benefits from the generous support of Old Boys (and others) who believe in the advancement of education.
 If you would like to support the College by 'giving back' there are several ways for you to support us.
 Gifts to Aitchison College can be made for any of the following purposes:

-Financial constraints should not become a hurdle in the completion of a boy's education at Aitchison College.
-To this end, we wish to establish a Bursary Fund to help students in need.
+Financial constraints should not become a hurdle in the completion of a boy's education at Aitchison College, nor should remote boys from poor families be denied an opportunity to experience Aitchison, if they qualify.
+To this end, we have established two main Bursary Funds to help students in need.
 Bursaries are extremely important for extending the life-changing experience of an Aitchison education to boys (including new enrolments) from diverse and often remote backgrounds.
 By contributing to our Bursary Fund, you are helping some of the brightest young minds in the country.
 A bursary can be arranged individually or among a group of old boy donors.
-The Principal notes that “bursaries will be applied to help boys from outside the Punjab and who come from areas either remote or poor.
+The Principal notes that “Bursaries will be applied to help boys from outside the Punjab and who come from areas either remote or poor.
 Aitchison has a role to play here.”

 A bequest can provide support for strengthening the College into the future.
 To continue our legacy and to build the base for future achievements, we look to our alumni community for support.
-By naming Aitchison as the beneficiary of a portion of y our estate, or of particular assets in y our estate, you will be making a consequential contribution to the future of the College.
+By naming Aitchison as the beneficiary of a portion of your estate, or of particular assets in your estate, you will be making a consequential contribution to the future of the College.
 A bequest left to Aitchison College can be either named or made anonymously.
 It can be made in a variety of ways to reflect a person’s particular wishes.
 Bequests in support of Aitchison College should be left ideally for use at the College’s own discretion, for these will help the College meet its most pressing needs.
 Bequests will not be applied to running costs, salaries or other operating expenses, but in support of specific areas of the College’s operation such as libraries, bursaries, building projects or other areas of specific interest.